mbhynes/seeder/README.md

   -s SEEDER_STOP_WATERMARK="$(date -v -3d '+%Y-%m-%d')"
 ```

-Please note that the example invocations about that use the system `date` command are illustrative of a simple way to implement a backfill & incremental crawls on a `cron`-esque system, but using the current system time is **unsuitable for production** in cases the system running that `cron` ever goes down.
-The good way to manage this is to maintain each crawl's watermarks and run the new crawl with a watermark timespan built from the previous crawl's timespan (with potentially overlapping timespans depending on the crawl frequency).
+Please note that the example invocations about that use the system `date` command are illustrative of a simple way to implement a backfill & incremental crawls on a `cron`-esque system, but using the current system time is **unsuitable for production** in case the system running that `cron` were to go down.
+The good way to manage this would be to maintain each crawl's watermarks and run the *new* crawl with a watermark timespan built iteratively from the *previous* crawl's timespan (with potentially overlapping timespans depending on the crawl frequency).

 ## Implementation Details